Ana2k/Kotlin--List--ItemsAddDeleteChange/README.md

 ### MVVM setup template

 DESCRIPTION:
-This is a simple template app for MVVVM understanding and setup.
+This is a simple template app for MVVM understanding and setup.
 Thier are a variety of need when it comes to this architectural pattern.
 So i segregated the codes into step by step format to the most optimised.

 <!-- * Basic Template File for creating item onClick Changes--Add--Delete.
 Using MVVM -->
 <!-- <code> <i>This text will be italic</i> <b>this text will be bold</b> </code> -->